AI in Practice · Lisa M. Walker

 Multiple role-aligned resume versions, each with a distinct positioning angle.
 A live interactive site covering experience, case studies, and capabilities.
 GA4 tracking to understand how people actually engaged with the content.

-Used AI to pressure-test the same background through different role lenses, identify which language matched job description terminology most closely, and accelerate bullet refinement across versions.
-It helped me see positioning tradeoffs faster: what to lead with, what to cut, and what to surface only in context.
-Fair warning: AI will absolutely tell you your draft is great if you let it.
+Used AI to pressure-test the same background through different role lenses and accelerate bullet refinement across versions.
+Fair warning: AI will tell you your draft is great if you let it.
 You have to ask it to be mean.
-The final calls around what was honest, strategic, and actually compelling were mine.
+The final calls on what was honest, strategic, and actually compelling were mine.

 Retrospective · Cricket Wireless / AT&T